metabrainz/listenbrainz-server/HACKING.md

     docker exec -it listenbrainzspark_playground_1 bash

 Make sure you have the Listenbrainz Spark server running before opening the ``bash`` terminal for  ``listenbrainz_playground_1`` container.
-For details on runnig the Listenbrainz Spark server refer [here](https://github.com/metabrainz/listenbrainz-server/blob/master/docs/dev/devel-env.rst).
+For details on running the Listenbrainz Spark server refer [here](https://github.com/metabrainz/listenbrainz-server/blob/master/docs/dev/devel-env.rst).

 Next upload the listens to HDFS by running the following command.